-- Student must arrange a suitable work schedule with supervisor and maintain that schedule. - Student must give supervisor advanced notice (preferably 24 hours) if unable to work. - Student will not exceed a 20 hour work week (inclusive of all jobs secured on-campus) while employed as a Title III graduate assistant.
-Student employee is not eligible to work overtime or receive compensatory time. - Student is responsible for completing and adhering to student employment agreement policies and procedures of the Title III Office and policies of the university, to continue to receive Title III funds. - Student will sign and submit a Time & Effort Report at the conclusion of each pay period to supervisor for approval and signature by the 5th day of the month following each pay period.
+- Student must arrange a suitable work schedule with supervisor and maintain that schedule. - Student must give supervisor advanced notice (preferably 24 hours) if unable to work. - Student will not exceed a 20-hour work week/80-hour work month (inclusive of all jobs secured on-campus) while employed as a Title III graduate assistant.
+Student employee is not eligible to work overtime or receive compensatory time. - Student is responsible for completing and adhering to student employment agreement procedures of the Title III Office and policies of the university, to continue to receive Title III funds.

-- Student will submit a Web Time Entry form online monthly, by the suggested date, in order to validate hours worked and ensure proper payment for time worked. - Graduate Assistant position is available pending continued funding from the Title III Part B Strengthening HBCUs grant, which has a grant year that runs from October 1 to September 30. - Students employed by the University for the first time, must complete the necessary paperwork in the Office of Human Resources. - Student must be enrolled in at least 6 credit course hours during the Fall/Spring semesters and at least 3 credit course hours during the Summer semester in order to receive Title III funding. - Student must submit a class schedule (proof of enrollment) before each semester to the Title III office.
+- Student will complete and submit a Time & Effort Report form via Laserfiche for approval by respective Activity Director by the 5th day following the month when work tasks were performed. - Student will submit a Web Time Entry form online monthly, by the suggested date, in order to validate hours worked and ensure proper payment for time worked. - Graduate Assistant position is available pending continued funding from the Title III Strengthening HBCU Part B, HBCU Part F, and HBGI grants, which have grant years that run from October 1 to September 30. - Students employed by the University for the first time, must complete the necessary paperwork in the Office of Human Resources. - Student workers must be enrolled as full-time students in at least 6 credit course hours during the Fall/Spring semesters and at least 3 credit course hours during the Summer semester in order to receive Title III funding. - Student must submit a class schedule (proof of enrollment) before each semester to the Title III office.